w3f/polkadot-wiki/docs/learn/learn-staking.md

 guidelines for different levels of severity for offences.
 To understand how slash amounts are calculated, see the equations in the section below.

-- Level 1: isolated unresponsiveness, i.e. being offline for an entire [epoch][].
+- Level 1: isolated unresponsiveness, i.e. being offline for an entire session.
 Generally no slashing, only [_chilling_](#chilling).
-- Level 2: concurrent unresponsiveness or isolated equivocation.
-Slashes a very small amount of the stake and chills.
+- Level 2: concurrent unresponsiveness or isolated equivocation, it slashes a very small amount of the stake and chills.
 - Level 3: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting